 Aside from this, you also get a bunch of different cables and the Elite SuperAmp.
 The SuperAmp is a story for another part of this review, but the cable situation is pretty unique as well.

-Additionally, only the Elite SuperAmp is Bluetooth enabled, so while this technically makes the headset somewhat wireless, the Elite Pro 2 is not a wireless headset.
+In addition, only the Elite SuperAmp is Bluetooth enabled, so while this technically makes the headset somewhat wireless, the Elite Pro 2 is not a wireless headset originally.
 This isn’t necessarily a bad thing, but we wanted to point it out just so that there are no misunderstandings.
 If you want a wireless gaming headset, this ain’t it!

 And finally, the Elite Pro 2 uses a USB cable instead of an optical cable.
 Whether this is a good or a bad thing is entirely up to you, but just know that this does make the headset compatible with fewer devices.